 We both wear Icebreaker merino wool underwear when hiking and find them super comfortable and of course, stink free.
 Del wears the Anatomica boxers, and I like their boy shorts and sports bra.
 If it’s a multi-day hike, we each take a spare pair of underwear to change into in the evening.
 I don’t bother with a spare bra unless I’m going to be in the company of others, eg. staying in a guesthouse.

-We both love our Icebreaker merino Tech Lite short sleeved t-shirts which we use as base layers for hiking most of the time (his/hers).
+We both love our Icebreaker merino short sleeved t-shirts which we use as base layers for hiking most of the time (his/hers).
+I also have a lightweight long-sleeved Icebreaker merino wool top which I hike in if it’s a bit colder, or I want extra sun protection for my arms.
 We prefer dark colours to hide any dirt or stains as we usually wear the same t-shirt for days on end (remember, no stink!).
-If we’re on a multi-day hike we’ll each change into a long sleeved Icebreaker merino top at night (his/hers).
-If it’s extra cold, we might wear the long sleeved one as our hiking base layer.
+If we’re on a multi-day hike we’ll each change into a 200 weight long sleeved Icebreaker merino top at night (his/hers).

 We also each have Icebreaker thermal leggings (his/hers) which we change into for camping, or occasionally wear under our hiking trousers if it’s very cold.
 Sometimes Del wears these around town (under his shorts, along with socks and sandals) and I get very embarrassed, but such is the life of a backpacker with limited clothing options…